rollup/plugins/packages/replace/README.md

 Then call `rollup` either via the [CLI](https://www.rollupjs.org/guide/en/#command-line-reference) or the [API](https://www.rollupjs.org/guide/en/#javascript-api).

-The configuration above will replace every instance of `__buildEnv__` with `'productions'` in any file included in the build. _Note: Values should always be strings.
+The configuration above will replace every instance of `__buildEnv__` with `'production'` in any file included in the build. _Note: Values should always be strings.
 For complex values, use `JSON.stringify`._

 Typically, `@rollup/plugin-replace` should be placed in `plugins` _before_ other plugins so that they may apply optimizations, such as dead code removal.